Code-Institute-Submissions/Upon-Wonder/README.md

 ### Contact
 The contact page contains of a hero image followed by a heading text with the title of the page and some information about how to get in touch with the band.
-Next follows a form with required input fields and a button to send the message.
+Next follows a form with required input fields, a checkbox and a button to send the message.
 In this case when you press the send message button an alert sign will appear that tells the visitor that the bands inbox is currently closed.

 ### Features Left to Implement
 Additional features to put in this project would ofcourse be to make it possible to send a message that actually goes